Eyesore123/quote-generator/README.md

 PS.
 Angular is a bit hard for me to learn with React background.
 So many files...
 Perhaps it'll get easier over time.

-### What I've learned during this project:
+## What I've learned during this project:

 - The basic structure of Angular projects
 - How to use Angular CLI
-- How basic routing works in Angular
+- How routing works in Angular

+## What is still missing:

+- The backend for email subsciptions
+- Option to search quotes (by author name)
+- Filter in the all quotes -page for filtering all quotes of a single category

-## I will come update this README.md as I go.
+### I will come update this README.md as I go.